phetdam/pdmpmt/README.rst

 .. _OpenMP: https://www.openmp.org/

 .. [#] ``std::async`` from ``<future>`` was used for asynchronous
-   multithreading, in contrast to multithreading through OpenMP_.
+   multithreading, in contrast to synchronous multithreading through OpenMP_ via ``#pragma omp`` directives.

 Building from source
 --------------------